 Light can squeeze through a gap thinner than the hair of a spider’s leg, yet it also expands to fill an almost limitless space.

 Despite the semblance of transparency, light is just as likely to reveal as conceal.
-Its business is it’s own and mischievous; while you could swear it originates from a particular source, due to complications of geometry and nature, reflection can make it appear to originate somewhere else entirely.
+Although its business is its own, it remains steadfastly mischievous; you could swear it originates from a particular source, but due to complications of geometry and nature, the phenomenon of reflection makes it appear to originate from somewhere else entirely.